How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Cleanse

-During a silk press, you need to use both a clarifying and hydrating shampoo.
+For silk press magic, you must use a clarifying and hydrating shampoo.

-First, the clarifying shampoo to remove dirt and buildup from the scalp and strands.
-Then the hydrating shampoo to begins the process of hydrating your hair.
+First, the clarifying shampoo to remove dirt and buildup from the scalp and strands; then, the hydrating shampoo begins hydrating and replenishing nutrients in your strands.
 It's essential to have clean hair when doing a silk press.
 Even a small amount of buildup can interfere with the outcome.

-If you tend to have an oily scalp or flaky scalp, you will benefit from using a clarifying shampoo.
-Use a clarifying shampoo that is free of parabens and sulfates so that your hair doesn't get dried out.
-If your scalp and hair tend to be on the drier side, you need to use a moisturizing shampoo every time you cleanse your hair.
+You will benefit from a clarifying shampoo if you tend to have an oily or flaky scalp.
+Use a clarifying shampoo free of parabens and sulfates so your hair doesn't get dried out.
+If your scalp and hair tend to be drier, use a moisturizing shampoo every time you cleanse your hair.

-I tend to alternate between a clarifying shampoo and a moisturizing shampoo to keep my hair balanced.
+I alternate between a clarifying and moisturizing shampoo to keep my hair balanced.

 Shampoo Hair